mhartzel/vim_python3_ide_installer/README.md

 # Vim as Python3 IDE

-This is my shell script to install vim and other packages so that I can use vim as my Python3 development environment.
+This is my shell script to install vim and other packages so that I can use vim as my Python3 and C development environment.

 This program will do the following things: